-The site is located within the Lincoln Heath South Precinct Structure Plan with Australand being the sole owner of the whole PSP area.
+The site is located within the Lincoln Heath South Precinct Structure Plan with Australand being the sole owner of the whole PSP area (see Appendix 2 - Site Location and Context Plan).

 The site is bordered by existing residential developments Lincoln Heath Estate to the north and Alamanda Estate to the west.
 Currently farmland, the land located to the immediate south of the site is included within the future Point Cook South Precinct Structure Plan.
 Point Cook Road borders the site to the east whilst surrounding developments provide opportunities for additional road connections at other boundaries.